-The DMin is an advanced degree program in Practical Theology.
-Completing the degree requires at least three years of personal investment, a significant financial commitment, and rigorous study.
-Uncommon perseverance and self-discipline are required of those who pursue DMin studies while employed full-time in ministry.
-The Association of Theological Schools (ATS) requires that candidates seeking the degree of Doctor of Ministry shall have spent at least three years in ministry following MDiv studies before beginning the program and shall complete the requirements for the degree within the three years which follow the first seminar.
+The Association of Theological Schools (ATS) requires that candidates seeking the DMin degree shall have spent at least three years in ministry following MDiv studies before beginning the program and shall complete the requirements for the degree within the three years that follow the first seminar.
 Three extensions of one year each may be requested, but six years in active degree status is the maximum time allowed.
-See pages 66-67 for tuition and payment schedule.
+See pages 71-72 for tuition and payment schedule.

-Program Goals for the Doctor of Ministry Degree
+Program Goals for the Doctor of Ministry Degree Program